 The explanation of the trick to prevent unwelcome implicit memoizations

-etc. are macro-expressible in terms of each other.
-The report thus
+shift0, etc. are all macro-expressible in terms of each other.
+Furthermore, the operators

-The report shows the simplest known Scheme implementations of
+The report presents the simplest known Scheme implementations of

 control0 (similar to

-report lets us design 700 more delimited control operators, which
+in the report lets us design 700 more delimited control operators,

 Scheme code with the simplest implementation of